Question-Answer Sentence Graph for Joint Modeling Answer Selection: Experiments

-The results show a 100\% coverage of answerable questions as well as boosted accuracy of the approach.
-The ranking mechanism also improves the connectivity of the graph, since every test query-answer candidate as well as train question-answer is included, though some nodes may be isolated.
+Results show 100\% coverage of answerable questions and boosted accuracy of the approach.
+The ranking mechanism also improves graph connectivity, since all top-ranked question-answer pairs are included, though some nodes may be isolated.
 This technique greatly improves the amount of information needed by the GNN, compared to when only connected components without isolated nodes were considered.
-Finally, the approach needs to start from weight learned by TANDA as random initialization, GNN-RI, produces very low results.
+Finally, since the approach needs to start from weights learned by TANDA as random initialization, GNN-RI, produces very low results.
+Experiment results confirm effectiveness of modeling sentence-level semantics via graph-based models for AS2 (our approach) through comprehensive comparison of SOTA methods on AS2 including graph-based AS2 methods that model entity-level semantics.
+Further, our model consistently achieves significant improved performance against all baselines on all comprehensive metrics for AS2 (P@1, MAP, MRR), showing both accuracy and quality of QA pair ranking learned.

-Regarding the efficiency, the major burden is the construction of the graph for each test question, as the GNN processing is typically very fast.
-Building the graph requires roughly 5 seconds for each question, which can be prohibitive for online applications.
-However, the main complexity is due to the retrieval of the top $K$-questions for each target query, which we perform with a RoBERTa cross-encoder.
-Methods like DPR~\cite{karpukhin-etal-2020-dense} can highly speed up the approach and make it comparable to the document retrieval step, which is part of any retrieval-based QA system.
-Finally, the approach as is, can be effectively applied to operate offline processing such those required by community QA, forums, and so on.